A personal campaign sponsored by the Illinois Chapter of the American Foundation for Suicide Prevention

 In the aftermath of a loved one’s suicide, parents and other caregivers may feel apprehensive and ill-equipped to discuss the death with their children.
 Although well-intentioned, some adults may be tempted to withhold the truth of the death and explain it as an accident or another cause, other than suicide.
 They may mistakenly assume that a child is too young to be aware of the death or too immature to understand the implications of suicide.
 Some may think that discussing a loved one’s suicide may cause the child to have thoughts of suicide themselves.

-Yet, research has shown that children benefit from open, truthful and age-appropriate conversations about a loved one’s suicide.
+Yet, research has shown that children benefit from open, truthful and developmentally appropriate conversations about a loved one’s suicide.
 With truth as their foundation, children are better able to cope with the loss of a loved one to suicide and to more fully engage in their own healing journeys.

 Thanks to donors like you, the Illinois Chapter of AFSP is proud to offer a resource that assists with and supports these caregiver-child interactions.
 Conversations of Courage: a caregiver-guided activity journal for the child of suicide loss is specifically developed to support the unique needs of young suicide loss survivors.

 Written by a Illinois Chapter Board member and multiple suicide loss survivor, this interactive workbook encourages and facilitates shared dialogue between an adult caregiver and a child to facilitate healthy and truthful conversations, meaning-making and emotional expression following the loss of a loved one to suicide.

 Conversations of Courage consists of 81 pages of hands-on, topic-specific child-centered activity pages and associated caregiver narratives that offer adult guidance and suggestions for engagement within each section.
 Caregiver pages and activities which may not be relevant to a child’s grief experience may be removed from the guide so that the resulting journal is a personalized keepsake of each child’s unique grief and healing journey.